SartoxSoftware/Virtainer/README.md

 - **Very fast** and **easy to use**
 - **And more!**

+# NOTE about Windows 7 and legacy operating systems
+Virtainer, since the April 2021 Update 1, supports Windows 7 and legacy operating systems.
+However, especially the Legacy optimize system option, **isn't tuned for maximum performance**.
+If you really want to have maximum performance in a Legacy operating system, please make a new optimize system option for your legacy operating system of choice in Virtainer's source code.
+For Windows 7 guests, support is limited (especially for the guest tools), like it uses a SATA drive instead of a VirtIO drive (which does waste quite some I/O performance).

 # Files
 **run.sh**            : The classic script, run any type of VM.
 (Linux, Windows and macOS)<br/>
 **live-linux.sh**     : Create a Linux VM quickly for Live purposes only with a single command, both config and disk are deleted after shutdown.<br/>